vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

 on this NAS.

 .. note:: The ``source-address`` must be configured on one of VyOS interface.
-   Best proctice would be a loopback or dummy interface.
+   Best practice would be a loopback or dummy interface.

 RADIUS bandwidth shaping attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^